Share this record

-You may also contact the Special Educational Needs Information Advice and Support Service (SENDIAS).
+You may also contact the Special Educational Needs Information Advice and Support Service (SENDIASS).

-If you are still not in agreement you have the right to appeal to an independent Tribunal, called the SEN and Disability Tribunal.
-You can get information about this tribunal from us, from SENDIAS or directly from the Tribunal Office
+If you are still not in agreement you have the right to appeal to an independent tribunal, called the SEN and Disability Tribunal.
+You can get information about this tribunal from us, from SENDIASS or directly from the Tribunal Office

 You can appeal to the SEND Tribunal when the Local Authority decides